hzqst/unicorn_pe/README.md

 # Unicorn PE
 Unicorn PE is an [unicorn](https://github.com/unicorn-engine/unicorn) based instrumentation project/framework designed to emulate code execution for windows PE files, especially packed ones.

-## Limitation
+## Feature
-For now, only x64 PE files are supported.

-Some packed user-mode program might be executed incorrectly, since the environment is not fully emulated.
-(PEB TEB or some other stuffs)

-I would be grateful if you figure out how to emulate them correctly.
+Dump PE image from emu-memory into file, fix import table, especially packed ones.

-Partial support for exception. (only single step)
+Partial support for exception. (only #DB and #BP)

+Show disasm for all instructions that is being executed.

 ## TODO
-Feature: Exception, SEH / VEH  --- 90%

 Feature: x86 (low priority) -- 0%